For Box Elder, Cache, Davis, Salt Lake, Tooele, Utah, and Weber Counties

 A source is required to submit a FDCP prior to initial construction or operation and prior to any modifications made on site that effect fugitive dust emissions.
 The FDCP can be completed online.
 Plans are no cost and include instant approval for your project.

 If completing the FDCP online is not an option, a hard copy may be completed and submitted by mail to the DAQ for electronic processing.
 To request a hard copy of the fugitive dust rules and form, contact DAQ by phone at (801) 536-4000.
-Please note: it may take up to 14 days from the date of request to receive this information or to receive an approval letter if a hard copy is submitted for processing.
+Please note: it may take up to 14 days from the date of the request to receive this information or to receive an acceptance letter if a hard copy is submitted for processing.